shopware/frontends/apps/docs/src/resources/troubleshooting.md

   },
   // ...
   ```
-- Start your dev server with `npm run dev`
+- Start your dev server with `pnpm run dev`
 - Your browser may ask you to accept the risk when you visit https://localhost:3000.
 This is because it is a self-signed certificate.

 ## SSR throws error in local environment with DDEV?